MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 ### Disintegration versus cementation
 Both the disintegration rate and the cementation time modulate how long sediment resides in the active layer.
 By carefully scaling one or the other, the effective diffusion of material can be controlled without changing the specific diffusivity.
 However, choosing a high cementation time (thus a slow cementation) over a high disintegration rate can help in transporting only freshly produced sediments.

-Note that without modelling the cementation rate (immediately entraining all of the active layer on every iteration) results in models that depend heavily on a chosen time step. <! -- We probably want to avoid the word "dumping" but also I didn't understand: the cementation limits what gets entrained, not directly what gets dumped? - EJ -->
+Note that not setting the cementation rate (which would amount to immediately cementing all of the active layer on every iteration) results in models that depend heavily on a chosen time step.

 ![Comparison between cementation and disintegration](fig/disintegration-vs-cementation.pdf){.wide}